ARMM Regional Science High School

-is the Regional Science High School for the Autonomous Region in Muslim Mindanao.
+is the Regional Science High School for the Bangsamoro Autonomous Region in Muslim Mindanao.
 It is a public science high school supervised by the Department of Education.
 The school is the former Parang National High School - Landasan Campus - Amir Bara Lidasan National High School.
-It became the Regional Science High School for Autonomous Region in Muslim Mindanao in 1996.
-It is located in Landasan, Parang, Maguindanao, Philippines.
+It became the Regional Science High School for Autonomous Region in Muslim Mindanao (ARMM) in 1996.
+It is located in Landasan, Parang, Maguindanao del Norte, Philippines.

 In 2009, the five-classroom donated by Embassy of Japan was completed in support of peace and development initiatives in conflict-affected areas in Mindanao.
 Such initiative boosted the institution to become the center for excellence in science and in mathematics in the region.

-Admission

-Students who belong to upper 10% of the Grade 6 graduating class, recommended by their respective principals are qualified to take the entrance exam.

-To acquire an entrance examination form, examinees should have: